Czechia

 Childlessness rate (TCR)

-The lifetime childlessness rate (TCR) in Czech Republic reached 35.7% in 2024, marking a 5.5 percentage point increase from the previous year.
-The trend over the last five years has been upward, with the average from 2020 to 2024 standing at 22.0%.
-Compared to the average in the 1970s, which was 2.7%, the current rate is higher by approximately 33.0 percentage points.
-The lowest childlessness rate occurred during the late 2010s, specifically from 2017 to 2019, at 12.9%.
-On the global stage, Czech Republic holds the 24th position out of 38 countries, while within Europe it ranks 17th among 31 nations.
+The lifetime childlessness rate (TCR) in Czech Republic reached 35.7% in 2024, marking an increase of 5.5 percentage points from 2023.
+Over the last five years, this rate has been steadily rising, with the average from 2020 to 2024 standing at 22.0%.
+Compared to the 1970s average of 2.7%, the current rate is about 33.0 percentage points higher.
+The lowest levels of childlessness were recorded in the late 2010s (2017–2019), at 12.9%.
+Among 38 countries worldwide, Czech Republic ranks 24th in childlessness, while within Europe, it holds the 17th position out of 31 countries.

 | Year | TCR | Year | TCR |